Daily Scrum

 Wrong Cases

-1) What have you done yesterday?
-Yesterday I’ve done validation on the registration form, today I will list the users.
+1) What did you do yesterday?
+“Yesterday, I completed the validation for the registration form, and today I will list the users.”

 2) What will you do today?
-Today I plan to make a new login page, and, and yesterday I reset my password.
+“Today, I plan to create a new login page, and, oh, yesterday I reset my password.”

 Right Cases

-1) What have you done yesterday?
-Yesterday I’ve done validation on the registration form, added the ability to edit registration fields from the admin panel, and implemented the ability to reset the password.
+1) What did you do yesterday?
+“Yesterday, I completed validation on the registration form, added the capability for admin to edit registration fields, and implemented password reset functionality.”

 2) What will you do today?
-Today I plan to output a list of all users and create a new login page.
+“Today, I plan to list all users and create a new login page.”

 Non-negotiable!